RasmusRossetti/full-stack/frontend/README.md

-# Getting Started with Frontend app
+# Getting Started with frontend folder

-This project was made to build fullstack app.
+This project was made to build a fullstack app.

 ## Available Scripts